 Now we are ready to proceed.
 The way how you apply the isolation coat is fully depending on the texture of the painting.

-Step-by-step guide How to apply isolation coat on your acrylic painting:
+Step-by-step guide on How to apply an isolation coat to your acrylic painting:

-Follow all 5 steps to apply the isolation coat on the acrylic painting.
+Follow all 5 steps to apply the isolation coat to the acrylic painting.

 Prepare the isolation coat medium if you’re using soft gel gloss, the pre-mixed isolation coat is ready to apply.